Rules & Regulations

 If you are a registered parker and temporarily must use an alternate vehicle, you may display a 3” x 5” card on the dashboard of the alternate vehicle which displays the permit number of your primary vehicle.

-All vehicles must be registered with OPTS.
+All vehicles must be registered with the PTS office.

 Motorcycles and motor scooters are subject to the same regulations as motor vehicles.